 Within the Hillside Village shopping center, an interactive fountain offers wet and wild fun.
-This fountain, situated in the center of Uptown Village in front of Barnes & Noble, is open daily from 9am–9pm.
-Come sporting swimwear, because bathing suits and rubber footwear are required.
+This fountain, situated in the center of Uptown Village in front of Barnes & Noble, is open daily from 9:30am–10pm.
+Come sporting swimwear because bathing suits and rubber footwear are required.

 The splash pad at McPherson Park features tipping water buckets, a red windmill that sprays water, an archway (made to look like a frog) that sprays those below and more.
 Encourage a snack and hydration break under the shaded pavilion.
-Open daily through Labor Day weekend from 10am–8pm.
+Open daily through the end of September from 10am–8pm.

-Bring the kids’ swimsuits when you visit the Coppell Farmers Market to get your local goods and produce, and let them cool down by frolicking in the fountains shooting from the ground.
-Visit Saturdays 8am–noon during the summer season.
+Bring the kids’ swimsuits when you visit the farmers market in Old Town Coppell at the Main Street Interactive Fountain to get your local goods and produce, and let them cool down by frolicking in the fountains shooting from the ground.
+Visit Saturdays 8am–9pm or Sunday–Friday from 9am–9pm.

-Bicentennial Park offers a 2,000-square-foot Splash Pad of water fun.
-This sea-themed park is open daily from 10am–8pm from May 22 through Labor Day.
+Bicentennial Park offers a 2,000-square-foot splash pad of water fun.
+This sea-themed park is open daily from 10am–8pm from May 24 through Labor Day.

 100 Continental Avenue